How to Raise a Valid Ticket (and When Not To) 💬

 To help us respond as fast as possible:

-• 🔢 Enter the MPAN or MPRN in the MPxN field — no spaces, no dashes.
+🔢 Enter the MPAN or MPRN in the MPxN field — no spaces and no dashes.

-• 📎 If you attach images, refer to them in the description (e.g. “see screenshot 2 for proof of tenancy”).
+📎 If you attach images, refer to them in the description.

 ScenarioPriorityNotes

-Commission query🟡 LowUnless it’s missing for more than 60 days, it’s not urgent.
+Commission query🟡 LowUnless missing for more than 60 days, it is not urgent

-Anything handled automatically (daily/weekly reports, lookups, etc.)🚫 Don’t raise a ticketThese are already covered by automation or self-serve tools.
+Anything handled automatically (daily/weekly reports, lookups, etc.)🚫 Don’t raise a ticketAlready covered by automation or self-serve tools

 🕒 Timing Matters

-Most take 3–5 working days to process new registrations.
+Most suppliers take 3–5 working days to process new registrations.

-Raising tickets too early doesn’t speed things up; it just clutters the queue and delays genuine issues.
+Raising tickets too early does not speed things up; it simply clutters the queue and delays genuine issues.

 ⚠️ Tickets We Can’t Action (and Will Auto-Close)

-• ❌ “Please check what’s happening” with no description.
+❌ “Please check what’s happening” with no useful description.

-• ❌ Requests for self-serve items (EAC/AQ lookups handled on the Broker Widget).
+❌ Requests for self-serve items already handled on Broker Tools.

-If your ticket falls into one of these categories, it will auto-close and send you a Knowledge Base link instead.
+If your ticket falls into one of these categories, it may auto-close and send you a Knowledge Base link instead.

 💡 Best Practice

-• MPxN and date of submission are enough for us to locate the record.
+✅ MPxN and date of submission are usually enough for us to locate the record.

-• Don’t mark everything “High” priority unless it genuinely is; over-prioritising slows everyone down.
+❌ Do not mark everything “High” priority unless it genuinely is.
+Over-prioritising slows everyone down.

 Q: Can I just reply to an old ticket instead of starting a new one?